pranshukharkwal/munich/README.md

 a.
 The normal citizen can raise,delete and view existing tickets without the hassle of logging in and out several times or even without the hassle of registering to the system.
+Also, we have provided an auto location feature which fetches your location data directly, without you having to enter anything explicitly

 b.
 You get to choose between two options
 	i)  Open a new ticket